Netzach

-English translations are original translations by editor Charles Williams

-Jewish Kabbalah

-Within the Sefiroth, Netzach sits geometrically across from Hod.
-This pairing makes up the third such group, the "tactical" sefirot, meaning that their purpose is not inherent in themselves, but rather as a means for something else.

-These sefirot mark a turning point.
-Whereas the first two groups of sefirot deal with God's intrinsic will, and what it is that He desires to bestow upon man, these sefirot are focused on man: What is the most appropriate way for man to receive God's message?
-How can God's will be implemented most effectively?

-Netzach refers to actions of God that are Chesed, "kindness," in essence, but are presented through a prelude of harshness.
-Hod refers specifically to those events where the "wicked prosper."
-It is retribution —Gevurah, "strength/restraint," in essence, but presented by a prelude of pleasantness.

-Netzach is "endurance," the fortitude, and patience to follow through on your passions.
+Netzach is "endurance," the fortitude, and patience to follow through on passions.
 It is paired with Hod as the righteous attributes related to group interactivity, with Netzach being leadership, the ability to rally others to a cause and motivate them to act; while Hod is community, the ability to do the footwork needed to follow through on ideas and make them happen.
-Netzach is identified with our right (left leg or foot) when the Tree of Life is portrayed on the human form, while Hod is on our left (right leg or foot).
+Netzach is identified with the right (left leg or foot) when the tree of life is portrayed on the human form, while Hod is on the left (right leg or foot).

 The angelic order of Netzach is the Elohim, the ruling Archangel of which is Haniel.
-Its Qliphothic counterpart is A'arab Zaraq.
+Its qlippothic counterpart is A'arab Zaraq.